-The effective rate for the three months ended March 31, 2020 differed from the Company's statutory federal rate of 21% primarily due to movement in the valuation allowance to offset foreign tax credits and net operating loss carryforwards, foreign taxes, state income taxes and the non-deductibility of certain permanent items.
+The effective rate for the three and nine months ended September 30, 2020 differed from the Company's statutory federal rate of 21% primarily due to movement in the valuation allowance to offset foreign tax credits and net operating loss carryforwards, foreign taxes, state income taxes and the non-deductibility of certain permanent items.

 During the year ended December 31, 2019 the Company assessed the realizability of its deferred tax assets and determined that it was more likely than not that some portion or all the deferred tax assets would not be realized and therefore recorded a valuation allowance on the net deferred tax assets.
-The Company assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
-The Company considers the scheduled reversal of deferred tax liabilities, available carryback periods, and tax-planning strategies in making this assessment.
-For the period ended September 30, 2019 the Company evaluated all positive and negative evidence in determining the amount of deferred tax assets more likely than not to be realized.
-Based on the review of available evidence, Management believes that a valuation allowance on the net deferred tax assets at March 31, 2020 remains appropriate.
+The Company assesses the available

-The Company does not expect that unrecognized tax benefits as of March 31, 2020 for certain federal income tax matters will significantly change due to any settlement and/or expiration of statutes of limitations over the next 12 months.
+The Company does not expect that unrecognized tax benefits as of September 30, 2020 for certain federal income tax matters will significantly change due to any settlement and/or expiration of statutes of limitations over the next 12 months.
 The final outcome of these tax positions is not yet determinable.
 The Company's uncertain tax benefits, if recognized, would affect the Company's effective tax rate.